sreekanthgopinathan/ObesityRiskPrediction/README.md

   * For simplfying the analysis this converted to a binary classification of 0  1 for Obesity I, II and III and 0 otherwise

 * Weight appears to be a clear predictor of obsesity.
-Inorder to understand other predictors, weight dropped from the model
+Inorder to understand other predictors, decided to drop weight from the model

 <img src=./images/pairplot.png width="500" height="200">